 IN reverse chronological order

 “Deconstructing Bias: Individual Groupiness and Income Allocation,” Rachel Kranton, Matthew Pease, Seth Sanders, and Scott Huettel, August 2017.
 NEW.
 Online Appendix.
-For OLD working paper versions, 2013 and 2016, and below also for respective online appendices.
+For OLD working papers with different titles, see here 2013 and 2016, and below also for respective online appendices.

 “Moderators of Intergroup Discrimination in the Minimal Group Paradigm: A Meta- Analysis,” Emily Pechar and Rachel Kranton, working paper, August 2017.